Andrew-Pelham/enigma-rpg/docs/SRD.md

 #### Relationships

-Choose at least one other character that will take part in the story and write a short statement about your relationship with them.
-This should be clear and add some interesting depth to both characters' backgrounds.
-For example, you could be old drinking buddies, have dated the same woman, fought in the war together, or were trained by the same master.
+Select one other person at the table, and form a connection between your character and theirs.
+You could have been war buddies, old rivals, or even something as simple as childhood friends.
+As the party adds relationships between themselves, they form a web that links the characters together and provides depth.

-### Equipment
+### Equipment FIXME: remove FU

 The gear, gadgets, and weapons that a character will use on their adventures encompasses [*Equipment*](#equipment).
 All characters have the basic clothes or items that are appropriate to their concept. [*Equipment*](#equipment) is the important and cool stuff that a character carries.
-A character’s [*Equipment*](#equipment) will grant bonus dice and can be anything - guns and knives to fancy clothes, wads of cash, a horse, flares, or even a dinghy.
+A character’s [*Equipment*](#equipment) will grant [*Bonus Dice*](#bonus-dice) and can be anything - guns and knives to fancy clothes, wads of cash, a horse, flares, or even a dinghy.

 [*Equipment*](#equipment) is always made up of an adjective and noun; Rusting Sword, Long Rope, Fast Horse, Long-ranged Rifle, Father’s Model-T, Heavy Helmet.
 Your character has two pieces of [*Equipment*](#equipment).
 Choose two items for your character; if you get stuck, there is a sample table of [*Equipment*](#equipment) on each archetype description page.
 Just don’t forget to add an adjective to each item!